mayanksinghchauhan968-commits/Smart-Robotic-Vehicle-With-Distance-Sensing-/README.md

    - Motors → Motor Shield ports M1–M4
    - Bluetooth module → Arduino RX/TX (Serial)
 4. Upload the sketch to your Arduino.
-5. Pair your phone with the Bluetooth module and start sending movement commands.
+5. Pair your phone with the Bluetooth module to drive manually, or let the car run autonomously using the obstacle-avoidance mode.

 ## Future Upgrades

-- Improve obstacle avoidance accuracy with sensor filtering/averaging to reduce false triggers from noisy ultrasonic readings
-- Add an Android/iOS companion app with live distance readouts and a manual override switch between Bluetooth and autonomous mode
+- Add an Android/iOS companion app with live distance readouts and mode-switching controls
-- Possibly add an app/dashboard for live distance readings
+- Integrate camera-based object detection for smarter navigation, instead of relying only on ultrasonic distance

 ## Status

-## Status

 Fully functional.
-Supports Bluetooth control, autonomous obstacle avoidance, and voice control.
+Supports Bluetooth control, autonomous obstacle avoidance, and voice control, with seamless switching between modes.